-- All the water needs to be cooked out of the mixture, so let it come to a boil.
+- All the moisture needs to be cooked out of the mixture, so let it come to a boil.

 - Once it foams up the sides of the pan, remove from the heat briefly to allow the foam to subside.

 I used a regular teaspoon to drop circles of the mixture onto a silicon baking mat and set it aside to cool for about 30 minutes.

 Or use a candy mold, like the one below, to form the cough drops.

 Pretty little jewels of honey drops.
 They look like they have flecks of gold in them!
 I didn't want to dust them with the powdered sugar because they are so pretty.